Surcharging: A State-by-State Guide

 - Describe the complete procedures to install a surcharging process in your card payments.

-With Paystand, you can process payments from credit and debit cards and eCheck.
-Prevent high credit card processing fees from cutting into your ROI by paying wholesale card processing fees or encouraging your customers to pay via the Paystand Bank Network using our Payer Incentives Feature.
+With Paystand, you can provide multiple payment options, with and without transaction fees.
+Prevent high credit card processing fees from cutting into your ROI by encouraging customers to pay via the Paystand Bank Network using our Payer Incentives Feature.

 The Paystand Bank Network is the only subscription-based, zero-fee payment network for B2B payments.
 It gives businesses the quickest, cheapest way to accept payments.
-Most companies save 50% or more on the cost of receivables by switching.
-With Payer Incentives now built into the network, businesses can encourage customers to pay via no-cost methods.
+Most companies save 50% or more on the cost of receivables by switching to our extensive network.
+With Payer Incentives now built into the network, businesses can provide customers with no-cost payment options.

-If you want to know how to leave credit card payment fees and issues behind, contact one of our experts and jump into the new era of B2B payments.
+If you want to know how to leave transaction fees and issues behind, contact one of our experts and jump into the new era of B2B payments.